DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 Here is an example of the process where the last 'normal' deployment was at `D` and the hotfix was deployed at `H`.
-After the `hotfix` branch is deployed back into `master` it's back to business as usual.
+After the `hotfix` branch is merged back into `master` it's back to business as usual.

 ```
 hotfix             ------------------------------x-x-x-H